Compound USD Coin Achieves Self Reported Market Capitalization of $918.59 Million (CUSDC)

 About Compound USD Coin

 Compound USD Coin was first traded on July 8th, 2020.
 Compound USD Coin’s total supply is 9,803,299,805 tokens.
+The Reddit community for Compound USD Coin is https://reddit.com/r/compound and the currency’s Github account can be viewed here.
+Compound USD Coin’s official message board is medium.com/compound-finance.
+Compound USD Coin’s official Twitter account is @compoundfinance and its Facebook page is accessible here.
 Compound USD Coin’s official website is compound.finance.
-Compound USD Coin’s official Twitter account is @compoundfinance and its Facebook page is accessible here.
-Compound USD Coin’s official message board is medium.com/compound-finance.
-The Reddit community for Compound USD Coin is https://reddit.com/r/compound and the currency’s Github account can be viewed here.

 Buying and Selling Compound USD Coin